PabloDoval/GettingAndCleaningData-Project/CodeBook.md

 * **TimeBodyAccelerationMag-arCoeff3:**

+   *Numeric* value that shows the mean of the magnitude in Euclidean form of the ar Corefficient 3.

 * **TimeBodyAccelerationMag-arCoeff4:**

+   *Numeric* value that shows the mean of the magnitude in Euclidean form of the ar Corefficient 4.

 * **TimeBodyAccelerationMean-X:**

    *Numeric* value that specifies the mean of the total body acceleration for the X axis, in m/s.